epics-e3/epics-e3.github.io/src/developer/3-module-makefiles.md

 :::

 :::{note}
-We have to define `MODULE` and `LIBVERSION` for require to know the name and version, respectively, of the module in question.
+We have to define `MODULE` for require to know the name of the module in question.
 :::

 This compiles the sources against the EPICS base in your environment.